SunitRoy2703/awesome-entrepreneur/README.md

 # awesome-entrepreneur
-A curated list of awesome entrepreneurial podcast and learning resource✨
+A curated list of awesome entrepreneurial talks and learning resource✨

 ## Twitter Ids to follow
 - [Naval](https://twitter.com/naval)